 Another Chrome Browser app for content creation.

-I’ve tried lots of screen shot grabbers and have settled on this one as its so simple to use and doesn’t force you to upload grabs to specific services, you can just download them to your computer.
+I’ve tried lots of screenshot grabbers and this is a good one as its so simple to use and doesn’t force you to upload grabs to specific services, you can just download them to your computer.

 There’s a chance to crop, resize and annotate your grabs before saving so this is perfect for quick screenshots that you can use within your social media posts.

-Finally an app that saves me a bunch of time creating images for all my social media accounts.
-This app has replaced photoshop for me.
+Finally, an app that saves me a bunch of time creating images for all my social media accounts.

-Its a photo editor that works in a browser and its free!
+It’s a drag and drop photo editor that works in a browser and its free!

 Phew!
 That’s my top 20 apps for making social media management a little bit easier.